We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Watery discharge is typical of normal, healthy vaginas.
 Most women have about 1 to 4 milliliters (around 1/2 teaspoon) of discharge every day during their reproductive years.
 You may experience more discharge when your estrogen levels increase because you are ovulating, pregnant, or using birth control pills.

 Normal discharge looks like water, egg whites, or milk, and has an mild odor.
 If you notice any significant changes in the consistency of your discharge, it could be a sign of an infection.

 Read on to learn more about watery discharge.

 Vaginal discharge helps keep your vagina clean and free from infection.
 Healthy bacteria living in your vagina help make your secretions acidic.
 That acidic discharge fights off bad bacteria and clears out dead cells.

 Vaginal discharge can begin about six months to one year before a girl gets her period.
 It’s caused by hormonal changes.
 If the discharge is watery, it’s most likely normal and not a sign of infection.